 Marge Powell

-Elton Steptoe,
+Elton Steptoe

 Collection of WNHS

-SPECIAL THANKS TO THESE SUPPORTERS
+SPECIAL THANKS TO THESE SUSTAINING MEMBERS

-Golden Spike level
+Golden Spike Level

 Florida Power and Light